Mortified - malicious gossip

 Come rain or shine, in the car or at home, make sure you'll never be stuck for something to keep the little 'uns entertained with these suggestions from gransnetters.
 Only got your imagination handy?
 Not a problem.
 Willing to make a mess (and have a great time in the process)?
 We've got the activity for you.
-Read on for some fun activities for kids, that especially come in handy during half term.
+Read on for some fun activities for kids that especially come in handy during the school holidays.

 This way for more grandparenting tips, competitions and more...

 Looking for fun things to do with your grandchildren?
 Look no further...from inexpensive indoor activities to outdoor adventures, there's something for everyone.
 If you've found yourself in charge of childcare this school holiday, here are seven things to do with kids that will keep them entertained for hours!

 "My grandchildren love science experiments; the messier the better!
 I always have a stock of white vinegar and bicarb.
 Also try Googling 'balloon powered car and rocket'.
 Lots of examples very simply made from household items."